 What Can Be Recycled Through Madison County Curbside Pick-Up ?

-Click here to download the All-In-One Recycling flyer from Madison County's main waste hauler, Republic Services, or refer to the guide below.
+Click here to download an easy reference sheet for what can be recycled in Madison County, or refer to the guide below.

 |Please, no plastic bags, napkins, styrofoam, or food waste.|